Jerusalem: A City in Conflict

 Method of assessment

-A response paper of 1,000 words to be submitted on day 5, week 5, in the term in which the courses is offered (25%); an essay of 2,500 words to be submitted on Friday, week 11, in the term in which the course is offered (60%); a 15 minutes presentation of the secondary reading in one of the sessions (9%); seminar participation 6%.
+A response paper of 1,000 words to be submitted on day 5, week 5, in the term in which the course is offered (30%); an essay of 2,500 words to be submitted on Friday, week 11, in the term in which the course is offered (60%); a 15 minutes presentation of the secondary reading in one of the sessions (10%).

 - Bell, Daniel A. and De-Shalit, Avner (2011).
 The Spirit of Cities: Why the Identity of a City Matters in a Global Age.
 Princeton, NJ: Princeton University Press, pp. 1–55.